-- Funding to support water supply and wastewater infrastructure for increasing development in rural and agricultural areas. - Funding to support new source wells and to address contamination issues in existing wells. - Need to address tribal groundwater rights and the perceived "race to the bottom.". - Promote sustainable development options which will positively impact flooding, water quality, and water supply issues. - Need for a shared tribal/rural wastewater treatment plant system. - Funding and policies to preserve local groundwater sources for sustainable use, especially as communities that rely on these sources face future drought. - Education and other opportunities to improve asset management and support consolidation in rural areas.
+- Funding to support new source wells and to address contamination issues in existing wells. - Need to address tribal groundwater rights and the perceived "race to the bottom.". - Promote sustainable development options which will positively impact flooding, water quality, and water supply issues. - Need for a shared tribal/rural wastewater treatment plant system. - Funding and policies to preserve local groundwater sources for sustainable use, especially as communities that rely on these sources face future drought. - Education and other opportunities to improve asset management and support consolidation in rural areas.